sidAndroid01/DeviceInfoLibrary/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.

 **Steps -**
+- Head over to the [gitHub](https://github.com/sidAndroid01/DeviceInfoLibrary)
-Fork the repository
+- Fork the repository
-Create your feature branch (git checkout -b feature/deviceInfoAdd) Commit your changes (git commit -m 'Add some more device info') Push to the branch (git push origin feature/AmazingFeature) Open a Pull Request
+- Create your feature branch (git checkout -b feature/deviceInfoAdd)
+- Commit your changes (git commit -m 'Add some more device info')
+- Push to the branch (git push origin feature/AmazingFeature)
+- Open a Pull Request

 ### Contact me -
 [LinkedIn](https://www.linkedin.com/in/siddhant-mishra-95a91820a/)